TOP

 Day 07: Drive to Hawassa

-After Breakfast you will drive to Hawassa.
-The Rift valley lakes (Southern Lakes) there are seven Lakes; the hot spring and visit to Abijata and Shalla National Park different varieties birds and mammals.
-On the way you will visit Abijaita-Shalla Lakes National Park to see the in the park for many species of aquatic birds, particularly great white pelicans and greater and lesser flamingoes, Ostrich Farming, and also endemic mammals such Warthogs, Grand Gazelles and others which are available there.
+On the way, you will visit Abijaita-Shalla Lakes National Park to see them in the park for many species of aquatic birds, particularly great white pelicans and greater and lesser flamingoes, Ostrich Farming, and also endemic mammals such as Warthogs, Grand Gazelles, and others that are available there.

 CONSULTANT NOTE